Sim-to-Real Transfer in Deep Reinforcement Learning for Robotics: a Survey: Background

 Meta Learning, namely learning to learn, aims to learn the adaptation ability to unseen test tasks from multiple training tasks.
 A good meta learning model should be trained across a variety of learning tasks and optimized for the best performance over a distribution of tasks, including potentially unseen tasks when tested.
 This spirit can be applied on both supervised learning and reinforcement learning, and in the latter case it is called meta reinforcement learning (MetaRL)~\cite{wang2016learning}.

-The overall configuration of MetaRL is similar with an ordinary RL algorithm, except that MetaRL usually implements an LSTM policy and incorporates the last reward $r_{t-1}$ and last action $a_{t-1}$ into the current policy observation.
+The overall configuration of MetaRL is similar to an ordinary RL algorithm, except that MetaRL usually implements an LSTM policy and incorporates the last reward $r_{t-1}$ and last action $a_{t-1}$ into the current policy observation.
 In this case, the LSTM's hidden states serve as a memory for tracking characteristics of the trajectories.
-Therefore, MetaRL could draw knowledge from past training and be applied to sim-to-real problems.
+Therefore, MetaRL draws knowledge from past training.